toepoke/toepoke.github.io/_posts/2014-06-07-living-with-a-password-manager-in-the-real-world.md

 - The biggest challenge was forcing myself to use the tool rather than logging in manually.
 Ultimately it's quicker to use the tool once you've trained yourself with the keyboard short-cuts.
 - The mobile application doesn't have the best experience as you're limited to copying and pasting your credentials - I guess Android doesn't allow the [KeePass Auto-Type](http://keepass.info/help/base/autotype.html) feature.
 This isn't really a concern for me as I don't really use my phone in that way.
-- If you forget your **Master password** you're in a big heep of ...
+- If you forget your **Master password** you're in a big heap of ...
 You lose access to every password on every website, there's no _send reminder_ option here.
 That's a lot of password resets to process.
 - Ensure your **KeePass password database** is backed up.
 Again, if the file becomes corrupted, or your hard disk fails, you lose all your credentials.

 I'm actually quite impressed with [KeePass](http://keypass.info); It's one of those tools where you come across something that seems _a bit weird_ and a quick search reveals there's a perfectly good reason why some feature works the way it does, and often a way of changing the behaviour to what you'd prefer.